 Waldorf education is an experiential education, and parents are encouraged to schedule doctor and dentist appointments after school hours and to avoid planned absences.
 The school does not honor 'home days'.
 If you know in advance that your child must miss school, please inform the teacher and office.
-Homework and other assignments will need to be completed.
-It is the student's responsibility to make arrangements to receive this work.
+Teachers will not provide take-home work for planned, unexcused absences (such as extended vacations and travel).